 Broken Bones in Motorcycle Crashes

 Broken bones can occur in a motorcycle accident in many different ways.
 In a motorcycle crash, the motorcyclist body may collide with the road, a barrier, or a vehicle, which can lead to broken bones.
 The motorcyclist’s body is exposed and there is no protection.
 When they are in a car, they are encased in a steel frame of a motor vehicle that is designed to crumble around them to protect the passenger compartment.
-It does not take much to break a bone, so broken bones are much more common in motorcycle accidents.
+It does not take much to break a bone, so these injuries are much more common in Glastonbury motorcycle accidents.

 The consequences of sustaining broken bones are that they can result in plates and surgeries.
 A person may be more likely to have arthritis in the future.
 They may possibly need revision surgery in the future.
 There are many serious consequences to breaking a bone, depending on what broken bone is broken, how it is broken, and the severity of it.